-LinkedIn, what some might call “professional Facebook,” is the world’s largest professional social network.
+LinkedIn is the world’s largest professional social network.
 It is used widely by recruiters, hiring managers, and professionals in hundreds of industries to find qualified candidates for open positions, including students like you.
 With hundreds of millions of members on the network and thousands of Villanova alumni there, too, it's a great tool for your career.

 LinkedIn has often been referred to as “your resume online.”
 This assertion is not far off, as there are many similarities between a LinkedIn Profile and a resume.
 As such, some of the points covered here may sound like the advice we give about resume writing.
 However, where there are differences in the two is where it is critical to pay attention.

 At the top of a LinkedIn Profile is a small box containing some of what you can consider the “fast facts” about each user.
 Since this box is likely the first thing that another LinkedIn user would see when landing on your Profile, this box is incredibly important real estate.
 Here are some tips to make the most of it:

 Below the box on a LinkedIn Profile are various sections, many of which mirror what might exist on a resume.
 There are several options to categorize your experiences and skills in Profiles, including:

 Throughout a Profile, no matter what the section, it is important to consider keywords and phrases relevant to your desired industry and goals, again, because of considerations for searches on LinkedIn.
 Many of the sections above are self-explanatory, however there are a few specific tips for you to consider in some of these areas:

 Creating a strong Profile on LinkedIn is only the first step in turning this network into an ongoing professional resource for you.
 The next step is to start connecting and communicating with others users about professional interests.
 Being active on LinkedIn is a critical step to getting recognized, learning about a field of interest, and establishing an online identity.